better/cronner/README.md

-Easily schedule python methods to be run under the cron daemon.
+# Easily schedule python methods to be run under cron

-# Demo

-Write a random integer to the file `/home/randint` every minute.
+## Writing a random integer to `/home/randint` every minute

-## Create a script

-### `test.py`
+Create the following file and name it `test.py`.

 ```python
 import cronner